AssemblyAI-Demos/public-lemur-rt-poc/README.md

 ### TL;DR

-This implementation demonstrates how AssemblyAI's asynchronous transcription API can be used along with LeMUR to provide a near real time 'agent assistant' experience.
+This implementation demonstrates how AssemblyAI's asynchronous transcription API can be used along with LeMUR to provide a near real time 'LLM assistant' experience.

 ##### The core logic is inside of `main.py` and `app.py`